privacybydesign/pbdf-website/pages/en/irma-verifier.md

 level *high* could be used for attributes that are issued (on the spot) only after face-2-face authentication at a counter.

-Because there are many ways to issue IRMA attributes, the IRMA platform does not standardly use such levels of assurance.
+Because there are many ways to issue Yivi attributes, the Yivi platform does not standardly use such levels of assurance.
 Every verifier can determine itself which attributes it does or does not accept.
 A verifier can, for instance, accept an "older than 18" attribute if it has been issued by the foundation, but not if it has been issued by, say, Facebook.

-Experiments are being carried out with issuance of IRMA attributes for specific applications that require higher assurance levels.
+Experiments are being carried out with issuance of Yivi attributes for specific applications that require higher assurance levels.